 As they dance the lego lego, the jingling sound of their metal anklets eerily fills the air with each step.
 These warm people usually invite tourists to join in this simple but meaningful dance, which they normally use to mark important life events.
 Who would have thought that headhunters would one day become an important part of the Alor above water wonders?

 Super pods of dolphins and cetaceans sightings

 The Alor cruise of the Adelaar is conveniently located in the migration path of big cetaceans.
 Keeping your eyes on the horizon is highly recommended!
 You might just be rewarded by spotting a sperm whale and her calf or a pod of pilot whales.
 The Pantar Strait is home to super pods of dolphins which can be seen all year around.
-When they hunt, the disturbance they create at the surface of the water is truly spectacular.
-Nowhere else in Indonesia have we seen such pods, reaching easily a hundred individual cetaceans.
+When hunting, the disturbance they create at the surface of the water is truly spectacular.
+Nowhere else in Indonesia do we see such pods, reaching easily a hundred individual cetaceans.